huly94/smart_museum_proj/README.md

    - **Sensor visitor age**:  We need this sensor to distinguish different ages of visitors, in order to play to them different audio tracks and also to give them different experiences.
 Therefore the right solution is the RFID thanks to which we can transmit information about the age of a visitor through a tag attached for example on the audio guide provided at the beginning of the visit.
-   An example can be a RFID reader, with functionality read only, that detects tags at a distance of max 5 meters
+   An example can be a long range UHF RFID reader.
+This model has the advantages of stable reading performance, good consistency, low working current and temperature, long service life, and small external influence, and the product adopts the waterproof outer shell design.
    ![RFID_reader](https://i.ibb.co/5KQ3MXt/RFID-Illustration.png)
    - **SensorTimer**: This sensor is triggered at the expiration of a simple timer.
 We need it in order to provide further information about a work if the visitor, at the end of the track, wants to know more about that particular work.

    - **SensorClock**: A sensor based on the clock.
-We need it to know the time, in order to turn the lights when it’s dark.
+We need it to know the time, in order to turn the lights on when it’s dark.
      Both SensorTimer and SensorClock can be realized using a system call

    - **SensorWeather**: A sensor that detects the weather, in order to turn the lights on when there are clouds.